microsoft/PowerPlatformConnectors/certified-connectors/PowerBI Robots/README.md

-## DevScope PowerBI Robots
+## Robots for Power BI
-DevScope PowerBI Robots is a connector to execute the internal API across the multiple Power Platform products
+Robots for Power BI is a connector to execute the internal API across the multiple Power Platform products

 ## Prerequisites
 You will need the following to proceed: